-3.6.3 QA systems
+5.7.3 QA systems

 Implementing appropriate QA systems for conducting repository development programmes (including PA, design, site characterisation, programme management, etc.) plays a part in the process of building a compelling safety case and obtaining approval from regulators and stakeholders.
-Questionnaire responses indicate that many programmes have applied custom-designed or internationally accredited QA procedures to their operations.
-Examples illustrating the range of responses are given below.
+Many programmes discussed in Appendix A have applied custom-designed or internationally accredited QA procedures to their operations.

-ANDRA (France) and Nirex (UK) are accredited to ISO 9001 [ISO 9001].
+ANDRA (France) (amongst other waste management organisation) is accredited to ISO 9001 [ISO 9001].
 ISO 9001 is a general-purpose QA standard, intended for use in any organisation that designs, develops, manufactures, installs and/or services any product or provides any form of service.
 It provides a number of requirements that an organisation needs to fulfil if it is to achieve customer satisfaction through consistent products and services that meet customer expectations.
 In this case, the "customer" might be considered the regulator and other stakeholders.

-NUMO (Japan) has developed its own structured QA approach:
+NUMO (Japan) has developed its own structured QA approach.
+This is described in Appendix A:

-"In order to maintain flexibility without losing focus and make the work more systematic, NUMO has developed a formalised tailoring procedure, termed the NUMO Structured Approach (NSA)[4].
+"In order to maintain flexibility without losing focus and make the work more systematic, NUMO has developed a formalised tailoring procedure, termed the NUMO Structured Approach (NSA) [Kitayama et al. 2007].
 The NSA provides a methodology for developing repository concepts in an iterative manner, which couples management of immediate issues with consideration of longer-term developments.
-The NSA also guides the interaction of the key site characterisation, repository design and Performance Assessment groups and is facilitated by tools to help the decisionmaking associated with the tailoring process (e.g. a requirement management system, RMS) and with comparison of siting and design options (e.g. multi-attribute analysis).
+The NSA also guides the interaction of the key site characterisation, repository design and Performance Assessment groups and is facilitated by tools to help the decision-making associated with the tailoring process (e.g. a requirement management system, RMS) and with comparison of siting and design options (e.g. multi-attribute analysis).
 The RMS is being developed to help implement the NSA.
 This RMS will allow the justifications, supporting arguments and knowledge base used for every decision to be clearly recorded and will highlight when such decisions may need to be revisited, for example due to changing boundary conditions or technical advances.
 It thus serves as a valuable tool to keep track of the wide range of constraints on designs, while the entire process runs within an overarching Quality Management System (QMS).
 NUMO has developed its own QMS to ensure high quality of all its technical activities, documents and databases.
-The QMS will be integrated within the RMS, to ensure the total quality of the repository project, including the safety case development [4]".
+The QMS will be integrated within the RMS, to ensure the total quality of the repository project, including the safety case development".

-The SNL-WIPP (US) response states that:
+The SNL-WIPP (US) response in Appendix A states that: